My Emacs Blog

 Grappling with CSS

 Learning web development taught me that I hate CSS.
-The only way I can articulate the hatred is by explaining I enjoy trying to implement logic, running into a wall, and eventually crashing through the wall.
+The only way I can articulate the hatred is by explaining I enjoy the proccess of creating logic, running into a wall, and eventually crashing through the wall.
 The logic can be some kind of frontend user interaction or some type of backend logic.
 I don't experience this same form of satisfaction when I finally center a div.
 The level headed approach would involve becoming more intimate with CSS.

 nginx